Covid-19 Delta outbreak: Tourism Industry Aotearoa says pandemic could cost $65 billion - NZ Herald

 Tourism has lost $26 billion in earnings since the pandemic began and $39 billion more could be lost before the industry recovers to a ''new normal'' here.

+An industry summit today was also told by Tourism Minister Stuart that the border settings announced by the Government last week would remain in place despite the emergence of the new Covid variant, Omicron, for now.

+However, it remained a ''moving feast'' and the strategy could change if the new variant proved more vaccine resistant.

-New projections for the recovery of New Zealand tourism suggest that it could be 2024 before the industry gets close to its "new normal".
+New industry group projections for the recovery of New Zealand tourism suggest that it could be 2024 before the industry gets close to its "new normal".

 Tourism Industry Aotearoa chief executive Chris Roberts told an industry summit $26 billion in earnings from international visitors has already been lost since border restrictions began in February 2020 and earnings ''fell of a cliff''.